AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/database-nosql.md

 # Collect data from a third-party database through source connectors and APIs

-[!DNL Flow Service] is used to collect and centralize customer data from various disparate sources within Adobe Experience Platform.
-The service provides a user interface and RESTful API from which all supported sources are connectable.

-This tutorial covers the steps for retrieving data from a third-party database and ingesting it into [!DNL Platform] through source connectors and the [[!DNL Flow Service]](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml) API.
+This tutorial covers the steps for retrieving data from a third-party database and ingesting it into Platform through source connectors and the [[!DNL Flow Service] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml).

 ## Getting started

-This tutorial requires you to have a valid connection to a third-party database, as well as information about the file you wish to bring into [!DNL Platform] (including the file's path and structure).
+This tutorial requires you to have a valid connection to a database, as well as information about the file you wish to bring into Platform (including the file's path and structure).
 If you do not have this information, see the tutorial on [exploring a database using the Flow Service API](../explore/database-nosql.md) before attempting this tutorial.

 This tutorial also requires you to have a working understanding of the following components of Adobe Experience Platform:

 * [[!DNL Experience Data Model (XDM) System]](../../../../xdm/home.md): The standardized framework by which Experience Platform organizes customer experience data.
   * [Basics of schema composition](../../../../xdm/schema/composition.md): Learn about the basic building blocks of XDM schemas, including key principles and best practices in schema composition.
   * [Schema Registry developer guide](../../../../xdm/api/getting-started.md): Includes important information that you need to know in order to successfully perform calls to the Schema Registry API.
 This includes your `{TENANT_ID}`, the concept of "containers", and the required headers for making requests (with special attention to the Accept header and its possible values).
 * [[!DNL Catalog Service]](../../../../catalog/home.md): Catalog is the system of record for data location and lineage within [!DNL Experience Platform].
 * [[!DNL Batch ingestion]](../../../../ingestion/batch-ingestion/overview.md): The Batch Ingestion API allows you to ingest data into [!DNL Experience Platform] as batch files.
-*   [Sandboxes](../../../../sandboxes/home.md): [!DNL Experience Platform] provides virtual sandboxes which partition a single [!DNL Platform] instance into separate virtual environments to help develop and evolve digital experience applications.
+* [Sandboxes](../../../../sandboxes/home.md): [!DNL Experience Platform] provides virtual sandboxes which partition a single Platform instance into separate virtual environments to help develop and evolve digital experience applications.

 The following sections provide additional information that you will need to know in order to successfully connect to a third-parry database using the [[!DNL Flow Service]](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml) API.